 Editor: in a spare field in the MAC portion of this element (or in a new octet at the end of this if there is no spare field) add a 1-bit field “Bounded ESS” and below this add the following para:

-The Bounded ESS field is set to 1 by an AP if the set of BSSs in the ESS the AP is a member of is fixed and advertised (see 37.xx), and set to 0 otherwise.
+The Bounded ESS field is set to 1 by an AP if the set of primary channels of the BSSs in the ESS the AP is a member of is fixed and advertised (see 37.xx for the exact definition), and set to 0 otherwise.
 This field is reserved when transmitted by a non-AP STA.

 Editor: in a spare field in the MAC portion of this element (or in a new octet at the end of this if there is no spare field) add a 1-bit field “BTM Assurance” and below this add the following para:

-The BTM Assurance field is set to 1 by an AP if it uses BTM to ensure that associated STAs are proactively steered to an optimal AP in the ESS (see 37.xx), and set to 0 otherwise.
+The BTM Assurance field is set to 1 by an AP if it uses BSS transition management to ensure that associated STAs are proactively steered to an optimal AP in the ESS (see 37.xx), and set to 0 otherwise.
 This field is reserved when transmitted by a non-AP STA.

 Editor: in Table 9-65—Association Response frame body and Table 9-67—Reassociation Response frame body add a row immediately before the Vendor Specific row: